wp-plugins/hc-facebook-like-widget/readme.txt

 As this is a Wordpress Widget it's very easy to install.

-1. Upload 'hc-fb-like-box.zip' to the '/wp-content/plugins/'' directory and unzip the file
+1. Upload 'jw-fb-like-box.zip' to the '/wp-content/plugins/'' directory and unzip the file
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Appearance -> widget screen drag the widget to a sidebar and fill out the options.